janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

 ## Limitations

-If you have self-signed/corporate certificate issues, the temporary solution is to set the following environment variable before starting Backstage:
+If you have self-signed or corporate certificate issues, you can set the following environment variable before starting Backstage:

 `NODE_TLS_REJECT_UNAUTHORIZED=0`